ShreeVakthi18/EvoSec-Evolution-Aware-Adaptive-Cyber-Defense/validation/TEST_RESULTS.md

 ✅ PASS

+---

 # TC-03 – Attacker Detection & Adaptive Response

 ## Objective

-Validate that the Evolution-Aware Adaptive Cyber Defense framework detects malicious behaviour, classifies the session as an attacker, and continuously monitors ongoing attack activity.
+Validate that the framework detects malicious behaviour, classifies the session as an attacker, and continuously monitors ongoing attacks.

 ---